hasktorch/hasktorch/README.md

 There is a [short YouTube video](https://www.youtube.com/watch?v=WBYWtrKjKcE) made by [Neil Mitchell](https://twitter.com/@ndm_haskell) that shows off `ghcide`'s features in VS Code.

-## Using as a library in a project via Nix
+## Using Hasktorch as a library in a downstream project via Nix

 We have a made a [Hasktorch Skeleton](https://github.com/hasktorch/hasktorch-skeleton) project that people can clone and start working with.